 Before you start a test, we will match the facial image of the person in front of the camera with an approved form of picture ID.
 This is to ensure that the person in front of the camera is the person that is registered to complete the test.

 The information collected includes biometric data and shall include facial data and anything that can and will be captured by your device’s camera, microphone or whatever is shown on the device screen.
 This data is stored in audio video recordings which are associated with a unique candidate and session ID.

 b) Test Session

-During the test we will continue to capture audio and video from your device’s camera and microphone along with a capture of the screen of the device used for the test.
+During the test, we will continue to capture audio and video from your device’s camera and microphone along with a capture of the screen of the device used for the test.
 The audio and video information collected is stored securely by us until the final grade of your test is awarded.
-The audio and video recording are not a part of the exam itself and do not influence your grade.
-The recording is only used to prevent cheating, investigate fraudulent activities and to ensure that the individual taking the exam is the actual registered test person.
+The audio and video recordings are not a part of the exam itself and do not influence your grade.
+The recording is only used to prevent cheating, investigate fraudulent activities, and to ensure that the individual taking the exam is the actual, registered test person.

 The information that is collected includes personal data:

 The collection of such information is optional, but necessary if you choose to use our online testing function.

 c) Purposes for which we collect Personal Data for Remote Proctoring